titanml/helm-charts/Contributing.md

 * Cluster: a group of computing nodes, or worker machines, that run containerized applications, managed by a control plane that orchestrates and manages the cluster's resources and workloads.

-* Console: a management interface that allows users to interact to manipulate a model orchestra object.
+* Console: a management interface that allows users to manipulate model orchestras.
 It also can be used for observability of the deployed models.

-* Custom Resource: a kubernetes object that extends the Kubernetes API and is available for use in the cluster.
+* Custom Resource Definition: a kubernetes object that extends the Kubernetes API and is available for use in the cluster.

 * Model Orchestra: the custom resource that we deploy which has the configuration for each application that the user wants to be realised by the model orchestra operator.

 * Controller: a set of objects that are responsible to transforming a custom resource into a set of kubernetes native objects.
 Any custom resource that is deployed in the cluster is managed by an operator.

-* Operator: the combination of a Custom Resource and a Controller.
+* Operator: the combination of a Custom Resource Definition and a Controller.

 * Operator Lifecycle Manager (OLM): a tool that helps install, update, and manage the lifecycle of all Operators and their associated services running across their clusters.